 Pool owners may choose to use a solar cover if they live in an area where they can benefit from extending the pool season by raising and maintaining temperatures through a combination of solar heat and reduction in heat loss from the pool.

 Solar covers come in many different forms, and some aren’t even solid but are disks that sit in your pool to cover the surface.

-No matter which type of cover you use, Sutro can help you keep your pool water clear and safe by checking your pH, alkalinity, and chlorine levels 3 times per day and recommending adjustments when needed.
+No matter which type of cover you use, Sutro pool chemical monitor system can help you keep your pool water clear and safe by checking your pH, alkalinity, and chlorine levels 3 times per day and recommending adjustments when needed.